pasqualerossi/Born2BeRoot-Guide/README.md

 ## Born2BeRoot
 Step by Step Guide from Start to End of This Project.
+Mandatory only, bonus not included.

-## Guide Information
+## This Guide Information
-This guide is in 7 Parts:
+This guide has 7 Parts:
 - Part 1 - Downloading Your Virtual Machine
 - Part 2 - Installing Your Virtual Machine
 - Part 3 - Starting Your Virtual Machine